bkatzung/kcsg-kartra-pages/readme.txt

 For general information and announcements, please join the [KCSG Tools For Kartra Facebook group](https://facebook.com/groups/kcsgtfk).

+Be advised that this is a free plugin provided on an "as-is" basis, not a commercially supported product.
+The author(s) will do their best to provide support in their available time.

 == Privacy Policy ==

 This plugin collects and uses the Kartra page URLs you enter, along with